loighic/loighic.github.io/_pages/syllabi/intro_online.md

 Letter grades will be assigned using this scale: A is 90 – 100 percent, B is 80 – 89 percent, C is 70 – 79 percent, D is 60 – 69, F is below 60.
 The grades will be set based on this coursework and these percentages:

 &emsp; quizzes: 15 percent<br>
-&emsp; homework assignments: 40 percent<br>
+&emsp; assignments: 40 percent<br>
 &emsp; two essays: 20 percent<br>
 &emsp; two tests: 25 percent<br>

 This is a full 3-credit course being offered during an 8-week term.
 Consequently, the amount of reading and assignments per week are what would normally be assigned every two weeks (in a full semester course).
-Most weeks, there will be 4 to 6 hours of reading, one or two quizzes, a written homework assignment for each reading, and a non-writing-focused assignment.
+Most weeks, there will be 4 to 6 hours of reading, one or two quizzes, a written assignment for each reading, and a non-writing-focused assignment.

 Every due date is firm.
 Quizzes and homework assignments cannot be completed after